-Are your trying to load data to Google BigQuery?
+Are you trying to load data into Google BigQuery?
 Are you struggling with Google BigQuery Streaming Insert?
 If yes, then this blog will answer all your queries.
-You can load data into Google BigQuery using various ways, but loading data using Google BigQuery Streaming Insert allows you to insert data in near real-time.
-In this blog, you will learn about Google BigQuery, prerequisites of Google BigQuery Streaming Insert, its mechanism, limitation and pricing in detail.
+You can load data into Google BigQuery using various methods, but loading data using Google BigQuery Streaming Insert allows you to insert data in near real-time.
+In this blog, you will learn about Google BigQuery, its mechanism, limitations, and pricing in detail.

 Introduction to Big Query

-Google BigQuery is serverless, highly scalable, and cost-effective multi-cloud data warehouse designed for business agility.
+Google BigQuery is a serverless, highly scalable, and cost-effective multi-cloud data warehouse designed for business agility.
+It enables organizations to analyze large datasets quickly using SQL queries, facilitating real-time insights and data-driven decision-making without the need for complex infrastructure management.

 Here are few features of Google BigQuery: